rweston233/Assingment-3/README.md

 **Part II Deliverables**
 - Create a schema named `assign03`.
-- Forward engineer your model and save the SQL that creates your model as `cit381-assign03-auction.sql`.
+- Forward engineer the model and save the SQL that creates the model as `cit381-assign03-auction.sql`.
 - Save the model as `cit381-assign03-auction.mwb`.
-- Use Workbench to export an image (PNG) of your model as `cit381-assign03-auction.png`.
+- Use Workbench to export an image (PNG) of the model as `cit381-assign03-auction.png`.

 #### Deliverables
 [assign03.zip](https://github.com/rweston233/Assingment-3/blob/main/assign03.zip)